lugondev/nest-mongodb-boilerplate/README.md

 - Download dependencies using `npm i` or `yarn`

-- Start the app in pre-production mode using `npm run start` or `npm run start:dev` for development (the app will be exposed on the port 9000; not to conflict with React, Angular, or Vue)
+- Start the app in pre-production mode using `yarn start` or `yarn start:dev` for development (the app will be exposed on the port 9000; not to conflict with React, Angular, or Vue)

 #### Deploying with Docker 🐳